Banana1530/MoMA-prototype/Readme.md

 #### Lasso, MCP, Non-negativity Lasso, User-provide smoothing penalty

 The following gif shows how three different penalties, L1(black), SCAD(green) and non-negativity L1 (red) effect the recovered signal with varying lambda.
+This example is from Allen, 2013, Sparse and Functional Principal Component Analysis.

 Primitive C++ code is posted now.